erik-gbg/JobLinks/README.md

 ## Running

 ### test_joblinks_example.py
 Is stand-alone.
-Just make sure the API URL is set and run.
+Just make sure the API URL is set, and run.

 ### joblinks.py
 Serves as the data handling module for the joblinks_browser.
 If run alone (as main) it will write the data in two JSON files.
-The query string is given as a command line argument ("Python" is used as default).
+The query string is given as a command line argument ("Python" is used as default query).
 Also here the API URL needs to be set before running.

 Example: